AgustinSRG/webrtc-cdn/doc/redis.md

 All nodes subscribe to the channel `webrtc_cdn`.

-Ecah node will automatically generate an identifier and will subscribe to the channel with the same name.
+Each node will automatically generate an identifier and will subscribe to the channel with the same name.

 ## Message format